Arts, Media and Creative Technology interviews

 Interview

-You will be invited to an individual interview with our tutors.
+You will be invited to a group interview with our tutors.
 The tutors will be interested to know why you have applied for your course, what your aspirations are for the future and what motivates you.

 What am I being assessed on?